-Citizens of 33 countries (see below) can get a tourist visa on arrival in Qatar, which is valid for one month.
-Citizens from countries not listed must arrange a visa prior to travel, sponsored by a Qatari embassy or Qatar-based hotel.
-Other visas include business visit, an official visit and a work visa.
-Eligible Qatari companies may apply for these visas in advance of your visit.
-Visit the Ministry of Interior website or the Hukoomi for details.
+Other visas include Hayya, business visit, an official visit and a work visa.
+Eligible individuals and Qatari companies may apply for these visas in advance of your visit.
+Visit the Ministry of Interior (MOI) or the Metrash2 website at moi.gov.qa or the e-Government Hukoomi website at hukoomi.gov.qa for details.

-Residents and citizens of other GCC countries – Bahrain, Kuwait, Oman, Saudi Arabia and the UAE – can get a one month visa on arrival, subject to conditions and provided the applicant’s profession is one of those approved by the Ministry of Interior.
-The visa will only be issued if your residence permit is valid for at least six months and if your profession (as mentioned on your residence permit) appears on the approved list.
+Citizens of the GCC, including Saudi Arabia, the UAE and Bahrain, can get a one month visa on arrival.
+Residents requiring a visa are subject to conditions, one being that the applicant’s profession is one of those approved by the MOI.
+The visa will only be issued if your Residence Permit (RP) is valid for at least six months and if your profession (as mentioned on your RP) appears on the approved list.

 All expatriates living and working in Qatar must have a residence permit or a visit-to-work visa.
-Health insurance has now become compulsory for all visitors to the country.
 Requirements can change, so it is always prudent to check with the Qatari Embassy or airline well in advance of your visit.
+See Day to Day Qatar in the Living in Qatar section for details on residence permits.

-- Don’t commence your journey before confirming visa requirements.
+Don’t commence your journey before confirming visa requirements and checking the expiry date on your passport.
 This will help minimise any inconvenience or delays during travel.

-- If for any reason you’re denied entry into Qatar, then the Ministry of Interior and your airline will provide guidance and assistance.
+If for any reason you’re denied entry into Qatar, then the MOI and your airline will provide assistance.

 Tourist entry visa (sponsored): One month – QAR100.